PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 TensorFlow-free unit; the directly affected selection above passes.
 No real-model conversion was run because the new owner is differentially equivalent to the former adjacent calls.

+## Terminal topology/layout validation owner

+The fallback and primary terminal paths each ended with the same invariant
+boundary: topologically sort operators, validate logical-layout annotations, store the full problem list in `logical_layout_validation_errors` or remove a stale value, and then finalize the ModelIR.
+The duplicated lowerer blocks also discarded the topological-sort result.

+The characterization checkpoint fixed both complete four-statement sequences, their model arguments, metadata behavior, finalize boundary, and a fixture that requires both operator reordering and an invalid rank/layout diagnostic.
+It passed as `2 passed in 0.51s` before production code changed.

+`passes/topology_layout_validation.py` now owns this invariant boundary through `run_topology_layout_validation(model_ir)`.
+The owner preserves the exact execution order and metadata payload while returning only three small integer
+counters: `reordered_operators`, `cycle_detected`, and
+`layout_validation_errors`.
+The complete error strings remain in ModelIR metadata and are not duplicated in the returned result.
+A cycle fixture also proves that operator order remains unchanged and a stale validation-error entry is removed when the current validation is clean.

+The fallback and primary lowerer paths retain the result as `_fallback_topology_layout_validation_stats` and `_terminal_topology_layout_validation_stats`.
+Direct layout-validator imports were removed from the lowerer.
+No validator rule, finalize behavior, graph mutation, artifact, dependency, public API, or TensorFlow boundary changed.
+Five raw topological-sort sites remain after this extraction.

+Implementation validation completed sequentially under `uv`:

+- dedicated owner, boundary, metadata, and cycle contracts: `3 passed`;
+- affected fallback, terminal, shape, and topology contracts:
+  `117 passed in 2.68s`;
+- lowerer architecture contracts: `258 passed in 16.94s`;
+- selected direct-builder topology and reconciliation tests:
+  `17 passed, 724 deselected in 0.60s`.

+No real-model conversion was run because this owner is differentially equivalent to the former terminal sequences.